map5nl/map5topo.nl/docs/src/create/setup.md

+---
+title: System Setup
+---

 # Setup

 Describes how the server VM has been setup from the [map5topo repo](https://github.com/map5nl/map5topo).
+This basically describes how you can setup your local system to start preparing data and creating maps.

 Below all steps are documented.

 ## 1. Ubuntu Server